 Housing assignments are based on the date the room deposit is received, the date the online housing preference form is submitted, and whether special-interest housing is indicated on the online housing preference form.

-August 1, 2014 Hall assignment/roommate information available on myRedDragon.
+August 1, 2015 Hall assignment/roommate information available on myRedDragon

-August 22, 2014 Move-in day for all freshmen and transfer students.
+August 28, 2015 Move-in day for all freshmen and transfer students who have attended an Orientation or Transfer Transition Seminar

-Please print the Medical History Report and Tuberculosis Screening forms (as well as the Under 18 Consent Form if you will be under 18 at the time you arrive on campus), which must be completed by you and your health care provider and returned to the Student Health Service Office.
+Please print the new student health forms including the Medical History Report and Tuberculosis Screening forms (as well as the Under 18 Consent Form if you will be under 18 at the time you arrive on campus), which must be completed by you and your health care provider and returned to the Student Health Service Office.
 Completed records are due as soon as possible.
-If you are enrolling for the fall semester the health form is due July 1.
-For more information, visit the Student Health Services website or contact Student Health Services at Van Hoesen Hall, Room B-26, phone 607-753-4811, fax 607-753-2486.
+If you are enrolling for the fall semester the health form is due July 1 (December 1 for Spring semester).
+For more information, visit the Student Health Service website or contact Student Health Service at Van Hoesen Hall, Room B-26, phone 607-753-4811, fax 607-753-2486.

 The Advisement and Transition Office coordinates Orientation for all new students.
 These sessions are designed to introduce you to services and programs that are vital to your successful transition to SUNY Cortland.
 The Orientation program provides both students and parents a structured and holistic introduction to our College's environment.

-Transfer students will attend a one-day Transfer Transition Seminar, and First-Year students will attend a one-and-a-half day Orientation session offered in either June or July.
+Transfer students will attend a one-day Transfer Orientation and Advisement Program Seminar, and First-Year students will attend a one-and-a-half day Orientation session offered in either June or July (Mid-January for Spring semester).
 Information about orientation will be sent to you via myRedDragon upon receipt of your Admission Deposit.

-As a new student, you will meet with your academic advisor and register for classes during the Orientation Session (freshmen) or Transfer Transition Seminar (transfers) and leave the program with your schedule of classes.
+As a new student, you will meet with your academic advisor and register for classes during the Orientation Session (freshmen) or Transfer Orientation and Advisement Program (transfers) and leave the program with your schedule of classes.
 If you need to adjust your schedule after the program, you can do so during the drop/add period which takes place during the first week of the semester.

 Do we have all of your high school and college transcripts yet?
 Please make sure you forward your final transcripts to SUNY Cortland, Admissions Office, P.O.
 Box 2000, Cortland, NY 13045.